Dias-UI/ESP32-stopwatch-MAX72XX/README.md

 - **Display:** 4 x MAX7219 8x8 Dot Matrix LED Display Modules (daisy-chained)
 - **Button:** 1 x Push Button
 - **Wiring:** Jumper wires

+Instead of a traditional push button, you can create a simple pressure-sensitive switch using:
+- Two conductive pads (e.g., aluminum tape)
+- A non-conductive spacer (e.g., layers of acrylic tape) between them
+- Wiring each pad to the ESP32 (one to GND, the other to the button pin) When pressed, the pads touch, completing the circuit just like a button press.
+This works well for foot-activated controls or large touch surfaces.

 ### Pin Configuration